openbaton/docs/docs/zabbix-plugin.md

 **filter**: AlarmEndpoint object which contains:
 -  name: name of the alarmEndpoint.
 -  resourceId: hostname which we want to subscribe.
--  type: REST or RABBIT.
+-  type: REST or JMS.
 -  endpoint: endpoint where we want to be notified.
-It is and url for REST or a queue name for RabbitMQ. (actually only rest is supported).
+It is and url for REST or a queue name for JMS. (actually only rest is supported).
 -  perceivedSeverity: define the severity of the alarm we want to get.
     If we specify PerceivedSeverity.WARNING we will able to get notification from alarm with severity equals or higher than WARNING.